bdim404/music-download-telegram-bot/README.md

 - **yt-dlp Utilization** for efficient and reliable downloading from music platforms.
 - **Customization Options** to tailor the bot's behavior to your specific needs.

+## News!

+- Add the function of posting while downloading, you can download 100 songs playlist at a time.(29/3/2024)

 ## Installation

 Before proceeding, ensure that you have [FFmpeg](https://ffmpeg.org/download.html) installed on your system.